renatocaliari/contornos/docs/en/contornos.md

 The responsibilities of a contorno are decided by the external contorno through integrative decision.

 ### Operational decisions
-They are situational decisions, not foreseen and defined in agreements, strategy and process, and which are within the scope of reason to exist and responsibilities of some kind.
+They are situational decisions, not foreseen and defined in agreements, strategy and process, and which are within the scope of reason for existing and responsibilities of some kind.

 If an operational decision of a contorno is safe, whether reversible or irreversible, the contorno participant makes the decision, without the need to consult other people.
 Contorno participants already have the authority to decide.
 **Most decisions will likely fit here.
 The idea of the [Contornos] system is precisely to distribute decisions and authority.**